donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Drop an item
 **Actors:** Player, System
 **Description:** A player in a dungeon opens his backpack.
 The system displays the gear and items.
 The player selects an item and presses a key to remove the item.
 On completion, the system removes the item from the backpack.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Player must have backpack open.
+3. Player must have at least one item.
 **Concerned user stories:** 3, 4, 6

 | Actor                                                               | System                                                             |